agonzalezro/polo/README.md

 Install
 -------

+### From binary

 Find your version here: https://github.com/agonzalezro/polo/releases

+### Docker

+The latest master is always available as a Docker image:

+    docker run agonzalezro/polo

+Remember that you will need to mount volumes and so on.

+### DIY

 If you want to build it yourself, I am using [glide](https://github.com/Masterminds/glide) for the dependencies.
 This means that you will need to use Go 1.5 at least: